rubenanlo/tick-tock-diaper/README.md

 May the diaper be with you.

-### Further Improvements
+### Further updates

-[] To remove obstacles from the baord after they are created to improve playability
+[] To remove obstacles from the board after they are created to improve playability.

-[] To avoid colision when the obstacles shows up in the same position as the player
+[] To avoid colision when the obstacles shows up in the same position as the player.

-[] To improve the responsiveness of the game, so that the window doesn't scroll down when playing

-[] Player flips when going left or right.
+[] To increase the time out for the 'diaperize' button.

 ### DEMO